Partner (2007 film)

-Partner is a 2007 Indian Hindi-language romantic comedy film directed by David Dhawan and, produced by Sohail Khan and Parag Sanghvi.
+Partner is a 2007 Indian Hindi-language romantic comedy film directed by David Dhawan and produced by Sohail Khan and Parag Sanghvi.
 The story of the film was inspired by the 2005 American film Hitch.
-The film stars Govinda, Salman Khan, Lara Dutta and Katrina Kaif.
+The film stars Salman Khan, Govinda, Lara Dutta and Katrina Kaif.

 The film revolves around a love guru, Prem, who gives wooing advice and ideas to his client, Bhaskar for the latter's ladylove Priya, and also himself falls in love with a widowed mother, Naina.
 The film's music is composed by Sajid–Wajid, with background score by Salim–Sulaiman.

 Partner was released on 20 July 2007.
 It received a highly positive response, with particular praise for its comedy scenes and Govinda's performance.
 A critical and commercial blockbuster, Partner collected ₹100.91 crore worldwide and was the fourth highest-grossing Hindi film of 2007.
 Dhawan has expressed interest in creating a sequel to the film, but as of 2022 no script had been finalized and news outlets have reported that the film has been shelved entirely.